 - Cumulative GPA of 3.0 or higher in College of Nursing’s prerequisite courses.

-- Minimum grade for each prerequisite course – 2.0 (pass/satisfactory grades and CLEP scores are not accepted).
+- Minimum grade for each prerequisite course – 2.0 (pass/satisfactory grades, AP, IB, and CLEP scores are not accepted).

 - Prerequisite courses may be repeated.
 However, repeated classes planned or in progress at the time of application must be completed as planned.
 If you want to withdraw from the repeated course, please contact your Nursing advisor immediately for advisement.